jlsalmon/modesti/README.md

 ## Build and deployment

-Build, test, package and publish to Artifactory with Gradle: `./gradlew build bootRepackage publish`
+Build, test, package and publish a snapshot to Artifactory with Gradle: `./gradlew publish`

+Release a new version and publish it: `./gradlew release` (note that you will need to set `artifactoryUser` and `artifactoryPassword` in your ~/.gradle/gradle.properties)